Tom-Achache/COVID-19_Challenge/README.md

 The training data includes 1127 chest X-rays drawn from several different sources (of varying size and quality) and a set of multiclass labels indicating whether each patient was healthy or diagnosed with bacterial pneumonia, viral pneumonia, or COVID-19.
 The test data includes 484 images without labels.

+## Model

+The model I used in this project are Neural Networks, build with [Keras](https://keras.io).
+I tried a hand-crafted one in a first time, and then used Transfer Learning on Resnet50V2.

 ## Setup

 This project was made on Google Colab, to speed up the training of the NNs, but can be run without it.
 In that case, please ignore the first section of the notebook.